saltsthlm/protips/arrowFunctions.md

 arr.forEach(function(el) { console.log(el); });
 ```

-Then remove the `function` keyword and add the arrow
+then remove the `function` keyword and add the arrow

 ```javascript
 const arr = [1,2,3,4,5];